jeferagudeloc/grpc-http-gateway/README.md

 ```

-The HTTP gateway service will be accessible at http://localhost:9091.
+The HTTP gateway service will be accessible at http://localhost:8080.
+The React app will be accessible at http://localhost:3000.

 ## Project Structure